Soldier from Tomorrow

-"Soldier From Tomorrow" (later reprinted under the title "Soldier") is a 1957 science fiction short story by Harlan Ellison, originally published in Fantastic Universe in October 1957.
+"Soldier from Tomorrow" (later reprinted under the title "Soldier") is a 1957 science fiction short story by Harlan Ellison, originally published in Fantastic Universe in October 1957.
 Its protagonist is Qarlo Clobregnny, a soldier from thousands of years in the future, who has been conditioned from birth by the State (the "Tri-Continenters") solely to fight and kill the enemy (the "Ruskie-Chinks").
 After time traveling to the present, Qarlo is "civilized" by Lyle Sims, a government agent, and Soames, a philologist, and eventually goes on a lecture tour to warn of the coming armageddon.
 Ellison loosely adapted the story for his script for the 1964 The Outer Limits episode "Soldier".

+The story was adapted without authorization by Bill Mantlo in a 1983 issue of The Incredible Hulk.
+Ellison and Marvel Comics settled the problem for the amount Mantlo has been paid, a credit correction, and a subscription to everything Marvel published.

 Ellison was later to bring suit against The Terminator production company Hemdale and distributor Orion Pictures for plagiarism of his works.
-The parties settled the lawsuit for an undisclosed amount, and an acknowledgement of Ellison's works in the credits of The Terminator.
+The parties settled the lawsuit for an undisclosed amount and an acknowledgement of Ellison's works in the credits of The Terminator.